SushantGautam/GeneticAlgorithm/README.md

 ```sh
 pip install numpy
 ```
+You can control what is printed on console with "LogLevel" value at input.json file.
+Accepted: 'NOTSET', 'INFO', 'DEBUG' 'NOTSET' : Prints Output Only.
+'INFO' : Print statistics of all generations.
+'DEBUG' : Step by step solution for all generations.
 ## Usage example

 You can just call the main function and it will do the rest.